SPOILER ALERT: This article contains major plot points from season six of Orange Is the New Black including the final episode.

 If OITNB has abandoned its original timeline and now is taking place under Trump’s administration, it’s unlikely that Blanca will be able to remain in the U.S. because of her criminal record (of which we don’t really know the full extent.)
 Before Trump took office, many low priority undocumented immigrants (those without criminal records) were able to fly under the radar as long as they regularly reported to immigration authorities.
-With the current administration, the new “zero-tolerance” policy can mean immediate deportation for simply being brown.
+With the current administration, the new “zero-tolerance” policy can mean immediate deportation for Latinas with or without a criminal record.
 This begs the question, would Blanca be facing the same fate if she were white and immigrated from a European country?
 “Possibly,” says Najera.
 “This administration has no tolerance, especially for those with criminal records.”

 “Either way,” says Najera, “her case will be reviewed by ICE officers and they will determine her status.
 If she is a PRA and has committed a crime that makes her deportable, she will then be placed in removal proceedings.
 If her crime is of such a nature that it is not considered deportable, then she will eventually be released.
 However, if she is undocumented, then she will be placed in removal proceedings and likely be deported back to her home country, unless she has any form of relief.”